lexingxie/academic-graph/readme.md

+This repo contains the scripts to process Microsoft Academic Graph, in order to profile the citation influence and reference heritage of a publication venue (e.g. conferences).

-workflow for a new conference
+### developer workflow to analyze a new conference /venue

 0) prep Paper.db (once and for all) first run prune_papers.ipynb